I am. I never outsource. I care deeply about my work, and you will never get anything less than first-rate, personally crafted copy from me.

 Until final payment is received, copyright of the work remains with me.
 As soon as you pay me, the copy is yours to do with as you wish.
 Simple.

 I don’t know yet.
 It depends on what you want.
-I can tell you that I don’t charge crazy London prices and that my fees are somewhere in the mid-range for UK copywriters.
+I can tell you that I don’t charge crazy London prices and that my fees are somewhere in the mid-range for B2B copywriters in the UK.
 Which is a pretty good deal considering that I’ve been working since 1994!

 (I’m not past it yet though.)

-For jobs over £500 where I haven’t worked with you before, I take a one-third deposit in advance.
+For jobs over £500 where I haven’t worked with you before, I take a 50% deposit in advance.
 The balance is payable on delivery of the final draft.

 If have not received any feedback or comments within two weeks of submitting work to you (at any stage—the initial draft or subsequent edits), I will assume you are happy the work has been completed and will invoice for the remaining balance.

 It happens!
-If you wish to cancel our agreement, I will keep your deposit and you may be required to make an additional payment to cover the work I’ve done.
+If you wish to cancel our agreement before we’ve done anything substantial together, then I return your deposit and we go our separate ways.
+For cancellations after work has started, I will keep your deposit and you may be required to make an additional payment to cover the work I’ve done.
 This ‘kill fee’ (not as dangerous as it sounds) will be based on the percentage of the project completed.